player-red/law-school-notes/src/site/notes/Y1 T1 Society/PEOPLE/Satish Deshpande.md

 - constantly explored through the lens of what is 'traditional'
 - extremely desirable (for non-Western countries colonized by Western countries), since colonial marks could be erased and they could feel equal to their former colonial masters.
 - 'Tradition' and 'modernity' work in tandem: if one is present, another party is compensating.
-	- If a man is 'modern', a woman may be 'traditional'
+	- If a man is 'modern', a woman may be 'traditional'.